areThereAnyUserNamesLeft/CICDHelloWorld/README.md

 ...~~
 7. Tried again using the [Jenkins official docker image](https://github.com/jenkinsci/docker) rather than installing locally where there might be some java dependancy issues occuring
-8. Keep retrying the recommended plugin[https://docs.travis-ci.com/user/getting-started[https://docs.travis-ci.com/user/getting-started install until everything is deployed...
+8. Keep retrying the recommended plugins install until everything is deployed...
-9. Once every thing is present and correct install the (go plugin)[https://wiki.jenkins.io/display/JENKINS/Go+Plugin] and follow the instructions to set up the tool WARNING - I am not securing my server but in reality I would if I were working on a real project
+9. Once every thing is present and correct install the [go plugin](https://wiki.jenkins.io/display/JENKINS/Go+Plugin) and follow the instructions to set up the tool WARNING - I am not securing my server but in reality I would if I were working on a real project
 10. Make a "New Item" - Give it a name and you should be able to add some commands into the execute shell section, in my